TheCatster/TheCatster/README.md

 </em></p>

 ### **I do not develop anything on GitHub anymore!**
-All projects are developed on [Sourcehut](https://sr.ht/~thecatster/), and are simply mirrored here (although some projects are exclusively on Sourcehut.)
+All projects are developed on [Sourcehut](https://sr.ht/~thecatster/), and are simply mirrored here (although some projects are exclusively on Sourcehut).
 Look for my work there!

-This account is kept to contribute to projects that are on GitHub and for work.
+This account is kept to contribute to projects that are on GitHub (and stuff like game jams) and for work.

 ### For a bit more detail...